 - The container is picked up and you’re done!

 Pretty much everything is done for you, except the packing, loading, and unloading.
 While that might seem like the hardest part, it definitely doesn’t have to be if you use these self-pack moving tips.
-Just think about all the money you’re saving as you wrap your glassware in bubble wrap.
+Just think about all the money you’re saving as you wrap your glassware in bubble cushioning roll.
 But if you’re more interested in saving your back, you can also hire hourly labor to help with the heavy lifting for loading, unloading, or both.

 What if you’re moving somewhere that’s so crowded you can’t leave a moving container or park a rental truck?
 Depending on the location, PODS City Service may be just the solution for you.
 Available in select ZIP codes, the service is designed for those moving in the most urban areas.
 As with the standard PODS service, a driver brings a container to you, but it doesn’t leave the truck while you load or unload with the help of a built-in lift.
 The driver also stays with the container to guard against tickets and help protect your belongings during your loading and unloading process.
 Then your container gets whisked to your new digs — or a PODS Storage Center if you can’t move in right away.